euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Depending of the intensity dynamic of the specimen and the zero-padding arising from the DAC, most of the pixels can have many zeros on the most significant bits.
-Therefore, the amount of data can be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling to groupto group the zeros together and form long zero sequences in the byte stream.
+Therefore, the amount of data can be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling to group the zeros together and form long zero sequences in the byte stream.

 Virtual Slide Format and Storage
 --------------------------------